What is the Profit First Method?

 Once you’ve set aside money for profit, you can budget for expenses.
 This is a primary difference between traditional accounting methods and the Profit First Method.
 By bookkeeping the Profit First way, you’ll always know how much money you have left to spend after setting aside money for profit.

 If you don’t have enough money for expense budgeting after taking out profit, you have two options: recalculating your percentage of profit or seeking out alternative funding.
 Be honest with yourself: are you seeking too much profit too quickly?
 If that’s the case it might be best to redetermine the percentage of profit, but if you aren’t then alternative funding isn’t a bad option.
-With so many ways to finance small businesses, especially for ecommerce, finding the right funding for your business is easier than ever.
+With so many ways to finance small businesses, especially for eCommerce, finding the right funding for your business is easier than ever.

 Create a schedule